Generic Name: aluminum chloride hexahydrate (topical) (al LOO min um KLOR ide HEX a HYE drayt TOP ik al)

 Skip the missed dose and use the medicine the following night.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 An overdose of aluminum chloride hexahydrate is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using aluminum chloride hexahydrate?
+What should I avoid while using Hypercare (aluminum chloride hexahydrate topical)?

 Do not apply any other deodorants or antiperspirants while you are using aluminum chloride hexahydrate.